rhdemo/2019-demo4-device-data/README.md

 ## Data Visiualisation

-Here are some sample graphs generated from motion data.
+Here are some sample graphs generated from motion data over approximately 10 seconds.
 It's useful to familiarise yourself with the representation of the axes in the following image to understand the graphs.

 ![Accelerometer Axes Illustration](https://developers.google.com/web/fundamentals/native-hardware/device-orientation/images/axes.png)